-Despite significant budget cuts, Hancock County CCA Programs continue to emphasize the importance of employee training.
-Administration strived to utilize many free-of-charge resources, ensuring that training hours are focused on COB or "changing offender behavior."
-As highlighted in the University of Cincinnati findings, we will be focusing on their recommendations for inhouse training for FY13.
+Despite significant budget cuts, Hancock County CCA Programs continues to emphasize the importance of employee training.
+Administration strives to utilize many free-of-charge resources, ensuring that training hours are focused on COB or "changing offender behavior."
+As highlighted in the University of Cincinnati findings, we will continue to focus on their recommendations for inhouse training for FY15.

-The Department of Rehabilitation and Correction has a training requirement that every staff person must receive twenty-four (24) hours of training relevant to evidence-based practices and service delivery
+The Department of Rehabilitation and Correction has a training requirement that every staff person providing direct services must receive twenty-four (24) hours of training relevant to evidence-based practices and service delivery.
+Employees not delivering direct services must receive a total of eight (8) hours annually.